 Can You Substitute Honey for Corn Syrup in Caramel?

 In caramel recipes that call for corn syrup, people often ask if they can use honey instead.
-Not only will the flavor be different, but you also run the risk that your caramels won’t set properly.
+Not only will the flavor be different, but you also run the risk that your caramel won’t set properly.

 For more information on when to use corn syrup, see David Lebovitz’s article When To Use (Or Not Use) Corn Syrup.